lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/nin.md

 ## Blocos NiN

-Recall that the inputs and outputs of convolutional layers consist of four-dimensional tensors with axes corresponding to the example, channel, height, and width.
-Also recall that the inputs and outputs of fully-connected layers are typically two-dimensional tensors corresponding to the example and feature.
-The idea behind NiN is to apply a fully-connected layer at each pixel location (for each height and  width).
-If we tie the weights across each spatial location, we could think of this as a $1\times 1$ convolutional layer (as described in :numref:`sec_channels`) or as a fully-connected layer acting independently on each pixel location.
-Another way to view this is to think of each element in the spatial dimension (height and width) as equivalent to an example and a channel as equivalent to a feature.

-:numref:`fig_nin` illustrates the main structural differences between VGG and NiN, and their blocks.
-The NiN block consists of one convolutional layer followed by two $1\times 1$ convolutional layers that act as per-pixel fully-connected layers with ReLU activations.
-The convolution window shape of the first layer is typically set by the user.
-The subsequent window shapes are fixed to $1 \times 1$ .

 Lembre-se de que as entradas e saídas das camadas convolucionais consistem em tensores quadridimensionais com eixos correspondendo ao exemplo, canal, altura e largura.